Nirvana Tails

 • A strong bond with your animal is one of the most rewarding

-• We should base our training techniques on science and compassion
+• We should base our training techniques on science, empathy, and compassion

 • Every pet deserves an owner that is educated as to their needs